-This flavorful stovetop meal is packed with juicy proteins- sausage, chicken, and two types of seafood- swimming in a thick broth that I can drink on its own.
+Gumbo is a Louisiana stew that’s packed with juicy sausage, chicken, and two types of seafood- swimming in a thick broth that you can drink on its own.
 A portion of rice or potato salad, yes, potato salad, is the only accompaniment you need here.
 Do crackers and tabasco also work?
 Yes.
 But that’s a personal preference.
 This Gumbo recipe will be a “hit ’em quick and fast” one because it’s pretty extensive.
 Don’t let that discourage you.
 The process isn’t overly complicated, but it takes a little time, as do all comfort food recipes.

 Both the roux and the chicken and seafood stock that form the gumbo base can be made ahead of time and frozen.
 Doing so will cut your workday in half.